 Rebar Spacing Calculator

-Calculate rebar spacing, quantity, and total length needed for concrete slabs, walls, and footings.
+Calculate rebar spacing, bar count, and linear feet for concrete slabs, walls, and footings.

 Rebar (reinforcing bar) strengthens concrete by resisting tension forces.
 Proper spacing ensures the concrete structure can handle the loads it was designed for.